FoveHMD/UnityPlugin/FOVE Unity Plugin Guide.md

 * Gaze vector can be null (0,0,0) if the calibration has been not properly run.
 * SteamVR maintains its own HMD offset values which get applied to the camera in your scene.
 These are almost certainly different from the position as reported by FOVE.
 If you want your project to be compatible with both, you can achieve this by using "Standing" mode in the `FoveInterface` inspector.
 * In addition, because SteamVR/OpenVR handle the position of the interface object on their own, the world scale values won't work when running in SteamVR mode.
 We recommend keeping your world scale at 1 for highest compatibility with other VR systems.
+* Unity post process stack is not supported as it internally modifies the camera projection matrix.
+* Having several fove interfaces with different compositor options (disable timewarp, etc.) at the same time is not supported.